-In the age of digital transformation, the role of IT in the development and execution of business strategy has grown significantly; today, IT is no longer a mere support function, but a foundation on which successful businesses are built.
-However, as the rate and pace of business and technology change accelerate, organizations need to move away from traditional approaches to IT planning that are rigid and fail to keep pace.
+In the age of digital transformation, the role of IT in the development and execution of business strategy has grown significantly.
+Today, IT is no longer a mere support function, but a foundation on which successful businesses are built.
+However, as the rate and pace of business and technology accelerate, organizations need to move away from their traditional approaches to IT planning.
+After all, if you don’t evolve, those rigid processes are bound to fail to keep pace.

-The most important component of any IT strategy is vision; if you don’t know where you are going, how can you ever reach there?
-The CIO, along with technology leaders, need to come up with a vision that outlines where the organization is currently, where it aspires to reach with respect to IT, and what measures the company has to take to get there.
+The most important component of any IT strategy is vision; if you don’t know where you are going, how can you ever get there?
+The CIO, along with technology leaders, needs to come up with a vision that outlines where the organization is currently, where it aspires to reach with respect to IT, and what measures the company has to take to get there.

-Once the vision has been established, a clear road map needs to be built that is framed by the vision.
-The IT road map will lay out the steps the organization has to take in order to drive more value from IT, stay ahead of trends, and achieve competitive advantage while improving customer experience – all along the way.
+Once the vision has been established, a clear roadmap needs to be built that is framed by what you’ve come up with.
+The IT roadmap will lay out the steps the organization has to take in order to drive more value from IT, stay ahead of trends, and achieve competitive advantage while improving customer experience all along the way.

 No IT strategy can be successful unless the board, executive team, and business unit leaders have a thorough understanding of the emerging technologies and their potential to impact the organization.
 Being aware of the latest technological innovations and having a tech-driven mindset will go a long way in ensuring the success of the IT organization.

 An IT strategy is not actionable if it doesn’t take into account the objectives of the entire organization.
-Given how deeply integrated IT is with very aspect of the enterprise, alignment of IT goals with business goals is crucial so that the IT department understands what the company intends to achieve, and chart a path that contributes accordingly to those goals.
+Given how deeply integrated IT is with every aspect of the enterprise, alignment of IT goals with business goals is crucial so that the IT department understands what the company intends to achieve, and chart a path that contributes accordingly.

-Every organization is built based on a specific set of value statements or guiding principles; the same holds true for the IT department as well.
-It is important for an IT plan to state the core beliefs and values that are part of the IT foundation – principles that are enduring, distinctive, and that never change.
+Every organization is built based on a specific set of value statements or guiding principles and the same holds true for the IT department as well.
+It is important for an IT plan to state the core beliefs and values that are part of the IT foundation – principles that are enduring, distinctive, and never change.

 No IT strategy is complete without knowing what funds the organization has, and what funds it would need to get where it’s going.
 Based on past investments and future projections, organizations need to come up with a financial assessment of IT systems and processes, so they can gain much greater control over their organization’s performance.

 In a world where competition is intense, an IT strategy should also mention what the organization is better at, with respect to its competitors.
-This can help organizations to put in more time, money and efforts in strengthening their competitive position, and ensure they always have an edge over others.
+This can help organizations put in more time, money, and efforts in strengthening their competitive position, and ensure they always have an edge over others.

 Apart from security, governance also has a big role to play in how the eventual IT strategy shapes up.
 From decision control to business process integration, governance represents the key constraints a business can place on its IT strategy.
 It is through effective governance that organizations can implement the right measures or address issues that come with technology adoption.